synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 }
 ```

-In Synnax, all readings are handled by the Iterator, which allows reading of
+In Synnax, all readings are handled by the iterator, which allows reading of
 telemetry data in domains and prevents reading of potentially massive data ranges entirely
 into memory.
 For this reason, there does not need to be any logical order in which these
 domains are stored on the file system – that is tracked by the domain index – so the iterator's
-purpose is to determine where to read and create a File System reader that can only read that
+purpose is to determine where to read and create a file system reader that can only read that
 section of the file.

-At the domain level, reading goes through three phases:
+In a `domainDB`, reading goes through three phases:
 1. Using commands such as `Seek`, `Next`, or `Prev`, find the position of the domain of
 interest that contains the time range we wish to read.
 2. Load the pointer at the found position into the iterator as its `value` field.